KIT-MBS/pycofitness/README.md

 # Installing

 `pycofitness` can be installed from PyPI or from this repository.
-To install the current version of `pycofitness` from PyPI, run the command line
+To install the current version of `pycofitness` from PyPI run

 ```bash
 $ pip install pycofitness